carlmontemayor/ALG-Coding-Challenge/README.md

 The solution to the coding challenge given that checks to see if the final price of one Allegiant flight (round-trip) is equal to the price of all selected items.

-Included is also small unittests to ensure that the program works correctly.
+Included are also small unittests to ensure that the program works correctly.

 The CheckPrice class included has functionality that tests and checks 2 conditions:\
     (1) The prices of selected items from the "Flights" page is equal to the price